huggingface/blog/object-detection-leaderboard.md

 In terms of efficiency, we calculate the frames per second (FPS) for each model using the average evaluation time across the entire dataset, considering pre and post-processing steps.
 Given the variability in GPU memory requirements for each model, we chose to evaluate with a batch size of 1 (this choice is also influenced by our pre-processing step, which we'll delve into later).
 However, it's worth noting that this approach may not align perfectly with real-world performance, as larger batch sizes, often containing several images, are commonly used for better efficiency.

-Next, we will provide tips on how to chose the bese model based on the metrics, and point out which parameters may interfer on the results.
-It's crucial to understand these nuances, as this might spark doubts and discussions within the community.
+Next, we will provide tips on choosing the best model based on the metrics and point out which parameters may interfere with the results.
+Understanding these nuances is crucial, as this might spark doubts and discussions within the community.

 ### How to pick the best model based on the metrics?